dariyasydykova/open_projects/ROC_animation/README.md

 cutoff value is a value that seperates benign and malignant outcomes.
 If we assume that the positive outcome is malignant, a predictor value above the cutoff would classify a tumor as malignant, and a predictor value below the cutoff would classify a tumor as benign.
-Then, the true positive rate is the fraction of malignant tumors that were correctly identified as malignant, and the false positive rate is the fraction of benign tumors that were incorrectly identified as malignant.
+In this example, the true positive rate is the fraction of malignant tumors that were correctly identified as malignant, and the false positive rate is the fraction of benign tumors that were incorrectly identified as malignant.

 ![cutoff.gif](animations/cutoff.gif)